Dev0dyssey/Projects/connex-epoch-api/README.md

-# Connex One API and Frontend technical tas
+# Connex One API and Frontend technical task

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This projects uses Express for a local server